Dermot Kehoe Supply & DIY

 The concrete yards are spotless.
 An oil spill from visiting vehicles is treated immediately as though it happened indoors.

-Dermot’s wife, sister, two brothers and daughter are also involved in the business which he describes as having “a life of it’s own and I just work with it!”
+Dermot’s wife, sister, two brothers and two daughters and son are also involved in the business which he describes as having “a life of it’s own and I just work with it!”
 He attributes great praise to his excellent staff.